 For details of the fileless attack detection alerts, see the Reference table of alerts.

 Linux auditd alerts and Log Analytics agent integration (Linux only) - The auditd system consists of a kernel-level subsystem, which is responsible for monitoring system calls.
 It filters them by a specified rule set, and writes messages for them to a socket.
 Security Center integrates functionalities from the auditd package within the Log Analytics agent.
 This integration enables collection of auditd events in all supported Linux distributions, without any prerequisites.

-auditd records are collected, enriched, and aggregated into events by using the Log Analytics agent for Linux agent.
+Log Analytics agent for Linux collects auditd records and enriches and aggregates them into events.
 Security Center continuously adds new analytics that use Linux signals to detect malicious behaviors on cloud and on-premises Linux machines.
 Similar to Windows capabilities, these analytics span across suspicious processes, dubious sign-in attempts, kernel module loading, and other activities.
 These activities can indicate a machine is either under attack or has been breached.

 For a list of the Linux alerts, see the Reference table of alerts.

 You can simulate alerts by downloading one of the following playbooks:

 For Windows: Azure Security Center Playbook: Security Alerts

 For Linux: Azure Security Center Playbook: Linux Detections.